robertorcosta/azure-docs.pt-br/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 [!INCLUDE [Connect to SQL Server in a VM Resource Manager](../../../../includes/virtual-machines-sql-server-connection-steps-resource-manager.md)]

   > [!NOTE]
-  > Este exemplo usa a porta comum 1433.
-No entanto, esse valor precisará ser modificado se uma porta diferente (como 1401) tiver sido especificada durante a implantação da VM de SQL Server.
+  > This example uses the common port 1433.
+However, this value will need to be modified if a different port (such as 1401) was specified during the deployment of the SQL Server VM.

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

 Para saber mais sobre como usar o SQL Server no Azure, consulte [SQL Server nas Máquinas Virtuais do Azure](virtual-machines-windows-sql-server-iaas-overview.md) e as [Perguntas Frequentes](virtual-machines-windows-sql-server-iaas-faq.md).